catedrasaes-umu/NoSQLDataEngineering/README.md

 The projects involved in this visualization tool are the following ones:

-* `es.um.nosql.schemainference.design`: The Sirius workbench project in which the viewpoints are defined.
+* `es.um.nosql.s13e.design`: The Sirius workbench project in which the viewpoints are defined.
-* `es.um.nosql.schemainference.visualization.sdk`: The feature project in which the Sirius visualization plugin is stored.
+* `es.um.nosql.s13e.visualization.sdk`: The feature project in which the Sirius visualization plugin is stored.

 **However**: Please keep in mind this section was developed in 2016 for a M.Sc.Thesis (found [here](https://github.com/Soltari/NoSQLVisualizationTools/)) and since then several changes have been performed on the inference process.
 Because of that we have been wanting to redefine all the viewpoints available, since we now think the available viewpoints are not fully efficient on showing the information we want.
 For example, the viewpoints do not satisfy us when we use as an input really big models (hundreds of **EntityVersions**).
 That's why we will be redefining the implemented viewpoints and you should expect drastic changes on the viewpoints available soon(**tm**).